Victim of Financial Fraud? Call Now

 Termination from Voya Financial Advisors

-On August 4, 2015, Peter Po was fired from Voya Financial Advisors following allegations that he violated firm policies by providing inaccurate client assets in connection with a product transaction, using an unapproved email address, engaging in unapproved outside business activities, and discussing investment products in radio show appearances that were not approved by the firm.
+On August 4, 2015, Peter Po was fired from Voya Financial Advisors following allegations that he violated firm policies by providing inaccurate client assets in connection with a transaction, using an unapproved email address, engaging in unapproved outside business activities, and discussing investment products in unapproved radio show appearances.

 FINRA Rule 3270